How to choose a credit card from Capital One

 Check for pre-approval offers with no risk to your credit score.

-How to choose a credit card: 4 tips
+How to pick a credit card: 4 tips

-If you’re in the market for a new credit card, these tips for picking a credit card that’s right for you can help.
+If you’re in the market for a new credit card, these tips for picking a credit card that’s right for you may help.

 1. Review your credit

 Understanding your credit scores can give you a better idea of which credit cards you might be eligible for.
 For example, some cards are geared toward those with excellent credit.
-Other cards might be better suited for those with less-than-perfect credit or who are still building their credit.
+Other cards might be better suited for people who are building credit.

-You can check your credit with CreditWise from Capital One.
-By giving you access to your TransUnion® credit report and VantageScore® 3.0 credit score, CreditWise can help you better understand your credit score and keep up with changes to your credit report.
-Using CreditWise won’t hurt your credit scores, and it’s free for everyone, whether or not you’re a Capital One cardholder.
+Using CreditWise from Capital One is one way to see where your credit stands.
+It can help you better understand your credit score and keep up with changes to your credit report.
+Using CreditWise won’t hurt your credit scores.
+And it’s free, regardless of whether you’re a Capital One cardholder.

 You can also request free copies of your credit reports from AnnualCreditReport.com.

-Thinking about why you want a new card in the first place can help you narrow down your options:
+Thinking about why you want a new card can help you narrow down your options.
+Here are a few examples of why you might want a new credit card:

-• To build or rebuild your credit: Using a credit card responsibly can help you improve your credit scores.
-You might consider a secured credit card or one for fair credit to help you do that.
+• To build your credit: Using a credit card responsibly can help you improve your credit scores and build good credit.
+If this is your goal, a secured credit card could be a good option.

-• To pay off high-interest debt: You could use a balance transfer credit card to move money from a high-interest credit account to a low or 0% annual percentage rate (APR) credit card.
-View important rates and disclosures.
+• To pay off high-interest debt: You may be able to use a balance transfer to move debt from a high-interest credit card to a card with a promotional annual percentage rate (APR).

-• To earn rewards on purchases: Depending on your spending habits, you may opt for a card with cash back rewards.
-Or you might choose a card that rewards you with travel miles.
+• To earn rewards: The right card can help you earn rewards and bonuses for spending you would be doing anyway.
+You might apply for a card with cash back rewards.
+Or you might consider a card that rewards you with travel miles

-• To finance a large purchase: A new credit card might offer an introductory APR, which could help you save on interest while paying off the balance.
-Just be sure you understand when the promotional period ends and how it might affect your finances if you haven’t paid off your balance.
+• To finance a large purchase: A new credit card might offer an introductory APR, which could help you save on interest.
+Just be sure you understand when the introductory period ends and how it might affect your finances if you haven’t paid off your balance by then.

-Looking at the specific terms and conditions of a potential credit card can help you be aware of any charges once you become a cardholder.
-Plus, learning more about the card’s interest rates and fees could help you narrow down your choices:
+Looking at a credit card’s terms and conditions can help you be aware of any charges once you become a cardholder.
+Plus, learning more about the card’s interest rates and fees could help you decide which card is right for you.

-• Credit card fees: Depending on the card, you may be charged different credit card fees.
+• Credit card fees: Depending on the card and how you use it, you may be charged different credit card fees.
 These might include balance transfer fees, annual fees, late payment fees and more.
-View important rates and disclosures.
-So it’s a good idea to be aware of any when you’re shopping for a card.

 4. See if you’re pre-approved

-Capital One offers a pre-approval tool to help you see which credit card offers might match your financial profile.
-It’s easy and straightforward—and it won’t affect your credit scores.
+You can see which Capital One credit card offers might match your financial profile.
+Seeing if you’re pre-approved is easy, and it won’t affect your credit scores.

 Keep reading to learn more about choosing a credit card.

-There’s no one-size-fits-all answer to how many credit cards you should have, so the right amount can vary from person to person.
+There’s no one-size-fits-all answer to how many credit cards you should have.
+The right number can vary from person to person.
 If credit cards are used responsibly, they can have a positive effect on credit.
-This means paying statements on time each month.
-But if having multiple cards makes it a struggle to keep up with payments or avoid high balances, it can lead to negative marks on your credit reports.
+But if having multiple cards makes it a struggle to keep up with payments or avoid high balances, it can negatively impact your credit.

 According to credit-scoring company FICO®, a good credit score falls between 670 and 739.
 The better your credit scores, the more credit card options and favorable terms might be available to you.

 But even if your credit score isn’t considered good, that doesn’t mean you can’t qualify for a credit card.
-Options like secured credit cards or cards for fair credit can help people who are building or rebuilding their credit.
+Options like secured credit cards and cards for fair credit can help people who are building their credit.

 Key takeaways: How to choose a credit card